Kronos3/fpp-rust/fpp_lsp_parser/README.md

 `fpp_parser` extracts semantic meaning from the token stream.
 The semantic meaning is lossy meaning you cannot recreate the original token stream from the AST.
 This parser's grouping is lossless meaning the original source text can be recreated.
-This makes it a good fit with operations and transformations that operate on the source text rather on the language semantics.
+This makes it a good fit for operations and transformations that operate on the source text rather on the language semantics.